According to the World Health Organization (WHO), depression is the most common illness worldwide and the leading cause of disability.

 Research has established a relationship between depleted levels of magnesium in stress and depression.

-- Make sure you eat a couple of servings a week of oily fish such as salmon, mackerel, sardines, fresh tuna and herrings.
+- Eat a couple of servings a week of oily fish such as salmon, mackerel, sardines, fresh tuna and herrings.

-Oily cold water fish contain high levels of omega 3 essential fatty acids which are known to play a critical role in the development and function of the brain.
+Oily cold water fish contain high levels of omega-3 essential fatty acids, known to play a critical role in the development and function of the brain.

 Emerging research suggests that omega-3 fatty acids may be of therapeutic value in the treatment of depression.

-- Include seaweed, fish and eggs in your diet to top up your iodine levels which are essential for a fully functioning thyroid gland.
+- Include seaweed, fish and eggs in your diet to top up your iodine levels - essential for a fully functioning thyroid gland.

 - Selenium is also needed to maintain optimal thyroid hormone function.
 Brazil nuts, sardines and eggs are good sources of this important mineral

 - Avoid sugar and stimulants such as tea, coffee and alcohol, which affect the adrenal glands and may contribute to leaching important nutrients from the body.

 READ: BBC News: Mediterranean diet 'may help prevent depression'

 - B Complex vitamins - especially B3 and B6 to support neurotransmitter activity in the brain

 - Chromium - there are many studies recording the association between chromium and depression.